Complex Dentistry All In One Place

 Treatment for TMJ

-Sometimes rest and an over-the-counter anti-inflammatory will provide releif.
+Sometimes rest and an over-the-counter anti-inflammatory will work as TMJ treatment in Scottsdale AZ.
 If your symptoms do not go away, treatments usually include using mouth guards, short-term appliances, or long term orthodontics specifically designed to restore your jaw and teeth to their correct positions.

 Mouth Guard:

 A mouth guard is a protective device for the mouth that covers the teeth to prevent and reduce injury to the teeth.
-Depending on application, it may be called mouth protector, mouth piece, night guard, occlusal splint or bite splint.
+Depending on the application, it may be called mouth protector, mouthpiece, night guard, occlusal splint or bite splint.

 Snore Guard: